spesmilo/electrum/README-Windows.md

 1. ELECTRUM-GRS ON WINDOWS
 -----------------------

- - Simply download the provided Electrum-grs-2.5.4-Windows-setup.exe and run
+ - Simply download the provided electrum-grs-vx.x.x-setup.exe .exe and run

  Your wallet files will be in one of the following place:
   - C:\Users\YOUR_LOGIN_NAME\Application Data\Electrum-GRS\wallets